at-elcapitan/WIM-who-is-me/README.md

 > [!NOTE]
 > This project has no official relation to the utaite [yoei.](https://x.com/yoei___) It was created as a tribute and doesn't try to use her name in any inappropriate or misleading way.

-Personal single-page portfolio website built with HTML5, SCSS, JS (Vue.js, I18n).
+Personal single-page about website built with HTML5, SCSS, JS (Vue.js, I18n).

 Link: https://me.atproject.com.ua/